Sara Jane Olson: Incarceration and release

 The state Board of Prison Terms had scrapped Olson's original sentence in October 2002 in exchange for a longer 14-year sentence, saying Olson's crimes had the potential for great violence and targeted multiple victims.
-In July 2004, a judge said there was "no analysis" of how the state Board of Prison Terms had decided 14 years was appropriate, and threw it out.
+She appealed, and in July 2004, a judge said there was "no analysis" of how the state Board of Prison Terms had decided 14 years was appropriate and threw the sentence out.
 Her sentence was converted to five years and four months.

 The state appealed and an appeals court panel restored her full 14-year sentence as of April 12, 2007.
 It ruled that a lower court did not follow procedure when it allowed Olson to appeal.

 Olson served her time at the Central California Women's Facility in Chowchilla.
 Her custody status was "Close A", which is reserved for inmates requiring the most supervision.
 This status limited her privileges and required that she be counted seven times a day.
 It also prevented her from seeking relocation to a facility closer to her home.
 David Nickerson, Olson's attorney, said that her status reflected the Department of Corrections' view that she was a potential flight risk.

 Olson's husband and three daughters continued to support her during her imprisonment; they took turns visiting her frequently in Chowchilla.

-In an interview with Marie Claire magazine (published by Hearst Corporation), Olson's 23-year-old daughter Emily Peterson dismissed her mother's radical past with the SLA.
+In a 2007 interview with Marie Claire magazine (published by Hearst Corporation), Olson's 23-year-old daughter Emily Peterson dismissed her mother's radical past with the SLA.
 She said of her mother, "She lived in Berkeley.
 It was kind of normal...
 I always tell people she wasn't a terrorist.
 She was an urban guerrilla."
 Olson never publicly expressed remorse or regret for her actions.

 Release from prison and rearrest

 Olson was released on parole from the Central California Women's Facility in Chowchilla on March 17, 2008.
-For five days, she stayed at her mother's home in Palmdale, and spent some time hiking with her husband.
+For five days, she stayed at her mother's home in Palmdale and spent some time hiking with her husband.

 On March 21, 2008, she was rearrested when it was decided that she had been mistakenly released a year early from prison due to a miscalculation by the parole board.
 Her attorney claimed that the action was politically motivated.
 Olson was taken back into custody by the California Department of Corrections and placed in the California Institution for Women in Corona for another year.

 Release and parole

-After serving seven years, about half her sentence, Olson was released from prison on March 17, 2009, to serve her parole in Minnesota.
+After serving seven years in prison, about half her sentence, Olson was released on March 17, 2009, to serve her parole in Minnesota.
 Police unions in both Minnesota and California protested the arrangement, saying that they believed her parole should be served in California, where her crimes were committed.

 In a letter to California Governor Arnold Schwarzenegger, Minnesota Governor Tim Pawlenty also protested Olson being allowed to return to Minnesota.